urosorozel/openstack-ansible-os_neutron/doc/source/configure-network-services.rst

 VPN as a Service (VPNaaS)
   Provides a method for extending a private network across a public network.

+BGP Dynamic Routing service
+  Provides a means for advertising self-service (private) network prefixes to physical network devices that support BGP.

 Firewall service (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~